packjoulter/packjoulter/README.md

-- 👋 Hi, I’m @packjoulter
+- I’m @packjoulter
-- 👀 I’m interested in Software development
+- I’m interested in Backend Software development/Quantum Computing
-- 🌱 I’m currently learning Computer Sienece
+- I’m currently studing Computer Science at UNE
-- 💞️ I’m looking to collaborate on any projects
+- I’m looking to collaborate on any projects
-- 📫 How to reach me Jackpoulter4@gmail.com
+- Reach me Jackpoulter4@gmail.com
-- ⚡ Fun fact: Tau Empire aren't as bad as they are made out to be.
+- Fun fact: Tau Empire aren't as bad as they are made out to be.